yourfavmatt/JavaScript_Operators/README.md

 - What is the value of: a + firstName?
 - What is the value of: a + lastName?

+Use the code above to test and print the results.

 ## Exercise 3

 1. Use the following code to answer the questions below: